datamadness/MyBlog/about/index.md

 subclass: 'post page'
 ---

-This blog is about data, MI and data science.
-About description will go here.
+This blog is used for one persons thought and code snippets created while having fun with data , Machine Learning and data science.

-> This is abuot text.
-Next line here.